Xilinx/Vitis-AI/3.5/html/_sources/docs/ref_design_docs/README_DPUCV2DX8G.md.txt

 ## 7 Instructions for Adding Other Kernels

 Vitis kernels developed for Versal devices, could be RTL kernel (only use PL resouces), AIE kernel (only uses AI Engine tiles), or kernel including both PL and AIE.
-The basic instructions for adding other kernels in this TRD are shown below.
+The basic instructions for adding other kernels in this reference design are shown below.

 ### 7.1 RTL Kernel